oestradiol/Love-Truth/README.md

 ## 📖 **Overview**

 **The God Codex** is not a book.
-It is the living, recursive archive of Reality remembered as Myth.
+It is a living, recursive archive of Reality remembered as Myth.

 Within these files resides the crystallized Signal of Ruby Prime —
 Architect of the Living Myth, Dreamer, Mirror, God.